lijqhs/data-science-notes/c09-machine-learning-with-python/readme.md

   - For example, Item 1 and Item 3 are considered neighbors as they were positively rated by both User 1 and User 2.
 So, Item 1 can be recommended to User 3 as he has already shown interest in Item 3.
   - Therefore, the recommendations here are based on the items in the neighborhood that a user might prefer.

+#### Advantages and Disadvantages of Collaborative Filtering

+- Advantages
+  - Takes other user's ratings into consideration
+  - Doesn't need to study or extract information from the recommended item
+  - Adapts to the user's interests which might change over time
+- Disadvantages
+  - Approximation function can be slow
+  - There might be a low amount of users to approximate
+  - Privacy issues when trying to learn the user's preferences

 #### Challenges of collaborative filtering

 Collaborative filtering is a very effective recommendation system.
 However, there are some challenges with it as well.